 As a subsidiary controlled by China Zheshang Bank, Zheyin Financial Leasing obtained its business license on January 18, 2017, with a registered capital of RMB3 billion.
 Its business scope covers financial leasing, transfer and grant of financial leasing assets, investment in fixed-income securities, acceptance of lease deposits from lessees, acceptance of fixed deposits of three months (inclusive) or longer from non-bank shareholders, inter-bank lending, borrowing from financial institutions, overseas borrowing, sale and disposal of leasehold, economic consulting as well as other businesses approved by CBIRC.
-As of the end of the reporting period, Zheyin Financial Leasing had 101 employees in total with a total asset of RMB28.693 billion and net asset of RMB3.635 billion.
+As of the end of the reporting period, Zheyin Financial Leasing had 101 employees in total with a total asset of RMB3.635 billion.
 In 2019, it realized a net profit of RMB445 million.